wjenaro/mpesa-daraja/README.md

 # Journey to Learn and Document the Daraja API

 Welcome!
-This journey demonstrates how to integrate with Safaricom's M-Pesa Daraja API using Node.js and Express.
+This journey demonstrates how to integrate with Safaricom's M-Pesa (a mobile money service) Daraja API using Node.js and Express.

 > **Please note:**
 > I will keep updating this documentation as we go—stay tuned for improvements and additional insights!